microsoft/Windows-driver-samples/hid/hidusbfx2/README.md

     - The WDF coinstaller from the *\<WDK ROOT\>\\redist\\wdf\\\<platform\>* directory.

     > [!NOTE]
-    > Information the user should notice even if skimmingYou can obtain redistributable framework updates by downloading the **wdfcoinstaller.msi** package from [WDK 8 Redistributable Components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
+    > You can obtain redistributable framework updates by downloading the **wdfcoinstaller.msi** package from [WDK 8 Redistributable Components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
 This package performs a silent install into the directory of your WDK installation.
 You will see no confirmation that the installation has completed.
 You can verify that the redistributables have been installed on top of the WDK by ensuring there is a redist\\wdf directory under the root directory of the WDK, %ProgramFiles(x86)%\\Windows Kits\\8.0.

 1. Plug in the device and follow these steps: